Testing for Network and Spatial Autocorrelation: Introduction

-A few papers have proposed using Moran's $I$ in network settings: to confirm suspected dependence in network~\citep{black1992network, long2015social}, to identify appropriate weight matrices for regression models~\citep{butts2008social}, or to find the largest correlation for dimension reduction~\citep{fouss2016algorithms}.
-Many variables of interest in social network studies are categorical, for example group affiliations~\citep{kossinets2006empirical}, personality~\citep{adamic2003social}, or ethnicity~\citep{lewis2008tastes}.
-Join count analysis has been recently used for testing autocorrelation in categorical outcomes observed from social networks (e.g.~\cite{long2015social}). \cite{farber2009topology} proposed a more elegant test for categorical network data and explored its performance in data generated from a linear spatial autoregression (SAR) model.
-As far as we are aware, all of the previous work assumes that the network data were generated from SAR models, and none of this previous work has considered the performance of autocorrelation tests for more general network settings.
+The most popular tests for spatial autocorrelation use Moran's $I$ statistic~\citep{moran1948interpretation} and Geary's $C$ statistic~\citep{geary1954contiguity} for continuous random variables.
+In a companion paper, we show that Moran's $I$ provides valid tests of network dependence whenever the dependence is inversely related to a measure of network distance~\citep{lee2019network}.
+For categorical random variables, however, available tests based on join count analysis~\citep{cliff1970spatial} are unwieldy and fail to provide a single omnibus test of dependence.
+Categorical random variables are especially important in social network settings, where group affiliations are often of interest~\citep{kossinets2006empirical, lewis2008tastes, weaver2018dynamic}.
+Join count analysis has been recently used for testing autocorrelation in categorical outcomes sampled from social network nodes (e.g.~\cite{long2015social}).
+Farber et al.~\cite{farber2009topology} proposed a more elegant test for categorical network data and explored its performance in data generated from linear spatial autoregression (SAR) models~\citep{griffith2000linear, lichstein2002spatial}, which are parametric models for network data~\citep{farber2009topology, fujimoto2011network}.
+As far as we are aware, all of the previous work on testing for network dependence in categorical variables assumes that the data were generated from SAR models, and none of this previous work has considered the performance of autocorrelation tests for more general network settings.
+Although SAR models are often used to model network dependent data, there is very little evidence that most social network data truly conform to these models.
+In particular, these models cannot capture general forms of latent variable dependence or of dependence due to direct transmission.

 In this paper we propose a new test statistic that generalizes Moran's $I$ for categorical random variables.
-We also propose to use both Moran's $I$ and our new test for categorical data to assess the hypothesis of independence among observations sampled from a single social network (or a small number of networks).
-We assume that any dependence is monotonically inversely related to the pairwise distance between nodes, but otherwise we make no assumptions on the structure of the dependence.
+We demonstrate that both Moran's $I$ and our new test for categorical data can be used to test for dependence among observations sampled from a single social network (or a small number of networks).
+We assume that any dependence is monotonically inversely related to the pairwise distance between nodes, but otherwise we make no assumptions about the structure of the dependence, and we do not require any parametric assumptions.
 These tests allow researchers to assess the validity of i.i.d statistical methods, and are therefore the first step towards correcting the practice of defaulting to i.i.d.~methods even when data may exhibit network dependence.